TIBHannover/BacDiveR/.github/CONTRIBUTING.md

 # Contributing to BacDiveR

 This outlines how to propose a change to BacDiveR.
-Because this project should be to developed according to the needs of BacDive users, please in particular feel free to up- or down-vote existing issues, pull requests or comments.
+Because this project should be developed according to the needs of BacDive users, please in particular feel free to up- or down-vote existing issues, pull requests or comments.
 Thumbs-up and -down reactions will inform which issues to prioritise.